Connect a network drive to the server

 <initiator_name>

 — name of the iSCSI initiator.
-You can look in control panels: from the top menu, press Products → Dedicated servers → Network disks and storage → tab Network disks → disk page → partition iSCSI initiator parameters → field Initiator's name; -
+You can look in control panels: from the top menu, press Products → Dedicated servers → section Network disks and storage → tab Network disks → disk page → block Configuring the iSCSI connection → field Initiator name. -

 Restart iSCSI: